 SDS Accreditation Levels for CBT Training

-SDS Accreditation, Level 1 (CBT Practitioner, Foundation Stage) is the level of accreditation you obtain by attending the CBT: Introductory Course, completing the relevant Evidence Reading Module and passing the online test.
+Level 1 (Foundation Stage) is the level you obtain by attending the CBT: Introductory Course, completing the relevant Evidence Reading Module and passing the online test.

-This level of accreditation gives you a BPS Approved Certificate, and enables you to state in your CV that you have Level 1 (Foundation) Accreditation as a CBT Practitioner, and use PCBT (Foundation) qualification in your title.
+This level gives you a BPS Approved Certificate, and enables you to state in your CV that you have Level 1 (Foundation) as a CBT Practitioner, and use PCBT (Foundation) qualification in your title.

-Without further training, your accreditation currently lasts for 3 years, after which you cannot make the above statement.
-However, continuing training in CBT with SDS Seminars after the completion of your CBT Introductory Course enables you to extend this accreditation beyond the initial expiration date.
-(Full list of the appropriate training courses is available from SDS Seminars Ltd).
-Should you let your accreditation lapse, you need to retake CBT: Introductory Course.
+Without further training, your level currently lasts for 3 years, after which you cannot make the above statement.
+However, continuing training in CBT with SDS Seminars after the completion of your CBT Introductory Course enables you to extend this level beyond the initial expiration date.
+Should you let your level lapse, you need to retake CBT: Introductory Course.

 What does British Psychological Society Approval for this course mean?

 SDS Seminar’s CBT: Introductory Course (Certificate) is Approved by the British Psychological Society (BPS).
 The British Psychological Society is established by Royal Charter and is the Keeper of the Register of Chartered Psychologists.
 BPS Approval means that the certificate course meets the Society’s five course quality standards.
 Delegates who complete the course will receive their Certificates with the BPS Logo and the Approval Statement.
 BPS Approved courses can be found on BPS website.